 Alan has served as the president and chief executive officer of Aeon since 1988.
 Alan oversees the organization’s 4,010 affordable apartment homes in the Twin Cities metropolitan area and brings a wide range of experience, including construction, code enforcement and city planning, lending, and real estate development.
 He earned a B.A. in political science from Benedictine College in Atchison, Kansas.
 Alan teaches affordable housing development, financing and organizational governance issues to a variety of organizations.

-Mike is the Interim VP for University Services and has had a broad career for 23 years at the U of MN.
+Mike is the VP for University Services and has had a broad career for 23 years at the University of Minnesota.
 University Services (2,222 FTE and $416M annual budget) includes: Public Safety, Facilities, Capital Projects, Housing, Dining, and other campus operations.
 Mike also has served as AVP for Facilities, CFO for U Services and Budget Officer at the U. Mike earned his Master’s in Public Policy from the U of MN’s Humphrey Institute and a BA from Concordia in Moorhead, MN.

 Jeff is an attorney and owner of Fenske Law Office, P.C. located at Cleveland and Marshall in St. Paul, MN.
 He has practiced in St. Paul for over 30 years.
 In his practice Jeff primarily assists businesses with all of their legal needs and also represents individuals in the areas of estate planning, probate and real estate.
 He is the immediate past Board Chair of the Midway Chamber of Commerce, is on the Board of Directors of the Minnesota Lions Vision Foundation, Inc., and is the past President and current Treasurer of the St. Paul Midway Lions Club and its Foundation.